 You can check ProSelect's GateKeeper permissions in the System Preferences -> Security and Privacy.
 Select the Privacy tab and the Automation area.
-You should see that ProSelect has access to both "System Events" and "Adobe Photoshop XX".
+You should see that ProSelect has access to all items listed including "System Events" and "Adobe Photoshop XX" and "Finder".

 Make sure Photoshop is not waiting for user input